afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

     * Haines et al. (2020) adopted dummy coding for the two conditions with one condition coded as 1 while the other serves as the reference (0).
 Thus, each slope would correspond to the condition contrast (usually the effect of interest) and each intercept is associated with the reference condition per session.
 I might be wrong, but it seems that a strong assumption was made in Haines et al. (2020) that no correlation exists for the reference condition between the two repetitions/sessions.

     * Rouder et al. (2019) use an indicator variable for the two conditions (0.5 for one condition and -0.5 for the other).
 Under this coding, each slope is the contrast between the two conditions per session (usually the effect of interest) while each intercept is the average between the two conditions.
 One underlying assumption with the model in Rouder et al. (2019) was that no correlation exists between a slope (contrast) and an intercept (average).
-In addition, homogeneity of cross-trial variability was assumed with no finer structure across conditions/sessions.
+In addition, cross-trial variability was assumed to be flat with no fine structure across conditions/sessions.

     * Chen et al. (2021) utilized the same indicator and shared the same underlying assumptions as Rouder et al. (2019).